 “We have had some decisions in the history of our relationship with Biden, very interesting and difficult dialogues,” Zelensky said earlier this week, AFP reported, adding: “He later changed his point of view.”

-The White House’s national security adviser Jake Sullivan said last week only that Biden was going to “put Ukraine in the best possible position to prevail.”
+Last week, White House National Security Adviser Jake Sullivan said Biden would “put Ukraine in the best possible position to prevail.”

-Harris has indicated she would continue Biden’s policies on Ukraine, while Trump repeatedly has said that he planned to “put and end” to the war, without offering details on what concessions on either Russia’s or Ukraine’s part that would entail.
+Harris has indicated she would continue Biden’s policies on Ukraine.
+Meanwhile, Trump repeatedly has said that he planned to “put an end” to the war, without offering details on what concessions on either Russia’s or Ukraine’s part that would entail.

 On that note, Trump’s vice presidential candidate JD Vance has said that Ukraine should be prepared to give up territory to achieve peace.